Many new parents view caring for a new family member as complex.

-Most of the newborn’s skin is covered in a creamy, white substance called vernix caseosa, which is largely made up of oils from a baby’s sweat glands.
+Most newborn skin is covered in a creamy, white substance called vernix caseosa, primarily made up of oils from a baby’s sweat glands.
 This layer acts as a barrier, protecting your baby’s skin in the womb.

-After birth, Dinning says this natural coating continues to protect bacteria while keeping your baby’s skin moisturized and sensitive.
-Within five to 10 days, the vernix will go away on its own, and it is a good time to give your baby his first bath.
+After birth, Dinning says this natural coating protects bacteria while keeping your baby’s skin moisturized and sensitive.
+The vernix will go away within five to 10 days, and it is an excellent time to give your baby his first bath.

-In the first month of life, Ponti says that all your baby needs to stay fresh and clean is a sponge bath (rather than a dunk in the sink or tub).
+Ponti says that all your baby needs to stay fresh and clean is a sponge bath (rather than a dunk in the sink or tub) in the first month of life.

-You may also need to clean up other small eating disorders and changes in between.
+You may also need to clean up other minor eating disorders and changes.

 Once you start giving your baby more intense baths after the first month, one to three times a week is enough to keep them clean.
 Ponti recommends fragrance-free soap specially formulated for babies.